-A carrier is a must for being at the airport with kids.
-We have a single stroller that my daughter can stand on to ride on the back (with a three year age difference we didn’t need a double) but sometimes it’s just easier to have a spot for her to settle down in.
+A carrier is a must for surviving the airport with kids and babies.
+We have a single stroller that my older daughter can stand on to ride on the back (with a three year age difference we didn’t need a double) but sometimes it’s just easier to have a spot for her to settle down in.
 It’s easy to put baby in the carrier and vacate the stroller.
 Especially when we’re hanging out at the airport way past her bedtime.

 Sometimes I just like to put our carry-on bags in the stroller and wear the baby on me instead of schlepping a bunch of bags around.
 Lastly, when it’s time to board the plane, you’ll need to fold your stroller and leave it at the gate.
 Putting baby in a carrier leaves your hands free for your stuff.
 I usually bring a couple of carriers with me – a structured (my ergo) and a sling.
 The sling is not as convenient for long periods but it’s much faster to get baby in an out of so having the option of speed or long-term comfort is great (plus the sling barely takes up any space at all)

 Luckily for me, both my children seemed happy in a carrier.
 We still used a carrier with Booboo and she’s 18mo already.
 Though I no longer use the sling with her, just the structured one.
 I found this post helpful with details for using a baby carrier when traveling.